barbsindev/Weather-App-React/README.md

 # Overview

+This project is a weather app which was developed using React and SCSS.
+Main features are Axios,pulling data from openweatherAPI, Geolocation Api, Fahrenheit to Celsius convertor and 5 day forecast.
-This project is a weather app based on Google weather app design using weather frog images, React, SCSS.
+The design is based on Google weather app using frog weather images.

 <img width="704" alt="Screenshot 2022-03-10 at 15 38 27" src="https://user-images.githubusercontent.com/77361223/157756380-5012dc33-4760-41db-b2a1-901b89f62bba.png">